emissary-ingress/emissary/user-guide/upgrade-to-edge-stack.md

 Use the following command to install the Ambassador Edge Stack, replacing `<namespace>` appropriately:

 ```
-kubectl apply -n <namespace> -f https://www.getambassador.io/early-access/yaml/oss-migration.yaml
+kubectl apply -n <namespace> -f https://www.getambassador.io/yaml/oss-migration.yaml
 ```

 ## 2. Test the New Deployment

 At this point, you have the Ambassador API Gateway and the Ambassador Edge Stack running side by side in your cluster.
-The Edge Stack is configured using the same configuration (Mappings, Modules, etc) as current Ambassador.
+The Edge Stack is configured using the same configuration (Mappings, Modules, etc) as your current Ambassador.

-Get IP address to connect to the Ambassador Edge Stack by running the following command:
+Get the IP address to connect to the Ambassador Edge Stack by running the following command:
 `kubectl get service test-aes -n <namespace>`

 Test that AES is working properly.